-The Yorkshire Terrier is possibly an original result of breeding the Maltese with other local terriers, this breed though only weighs about 7-8 pounds and is a handy companion.
+The Yorkshire Terrier is possibly an original result of breeding the Maltese with other local terriers; this breed only weighs about 7-8 pounds and is a handy companion.
 These dogs are full of energy and love to have fun and is no doubt a toy terrier at heart.
-Always in high spirits yet with an even disposition, it is an alert breed with dark, sparkling eyes giving a sharp, intelligent expression.
+In high spirits, yet with an even disposition, it is an alert breed with dark, sparkling eyes giving a sharp, intelligent expression.

-Yorkshire Terrier are amazing to look at when in full on show coat; it is a magnificent sight.
+The Yorkshire Terrier is amazing to look at when in full-on show coat; it is a magnificent sight.
 Yorkshire owners put in a great deal of work to get the coat looking its best.
 However, when not in show form and not being exhibited, it is usually just the average happy-go-lucky dog.
 Therefore, a pet Yorkie resembles nothing like those that attain top honors in the show ring.
-Color is very important in this breed and should be dark steel-blue, not silver blue.
+Color is essential in this breed and should be dark steel-blue, not silver blue.
 All tan hair should be darker at the roots than in the middle, shading to still lighter at the tips.

 Yorkshire Terrier Breed Facts

 Temperament: The Yorkshire Terrier is a bold, lively, self-confident Toy dog.
 Although these terriers are responsive and trainable, try to abstain from overlooking bad behavior.
 A well-balanced and outgoing temperament is achievable with consistent socialization.

 Grooming: The coat of the Yorkshire Terrier is fine-textured, which makes it easy to get matted.
 Therefore, a daily brushing and a weekly bath is beneficial.